top of page

 8 YEARS OF SUPPORT

 The Caterpillar Project is a long-term program designed to make a significant difference in the lives of at-risk youth in St. Croix.
-The Project’s initial pilot group of selected fifth-grade students meet with staffers after school on a daily basis through high school and into college.
+Selected students meet with staffers after school on a daily basis from fifth-grade through high school and into college.
 The Caterpillar Project is a positive “support system” for these youth, and will provide close ties to adults who take a personal interest in their growth and development.

 THIS HOLISTIC PROGRAM INCLUDES: